onurceri/botla/conductor/tracks/knowledge_base_2_0/spec.md

 # Specification: Knowledge Base 2.0 - Transparency & Control

 ## 1. Overview
-The goal of this track is to elevate the "Knowledge Base" (Source Management) experience from "functional" to "transparent and controllable."
+The goal of this track is to elevate the "Knowledge Base" (Source Management) experience from "functional" to "transparent."
 Users currently ingest data but lack visibility into *what* was actually indexed or *why* a source failed.
-This track implements a "Chunk Inspector," detailed error reporting, and manual control over synchronization.
+This track implements a "Chunk Inspector" and detailed error reporting.

 ## 2. User Stories
 - **As a User**, I want to see the specific text chunks extracted from my PDF or URL so that I can verify the AI is reading my content correctly.
 - **As a User**, I want to see detailed error messages (e.g., "403 Forbidden", "PDF Encrypted") if a source fails to sync, so I can fix the issue.
-- **As a User**, I want to manually trigger a re-sync of a URL source to ensure the bot has the latest content without waiting for an auto-refresh.
 - **As a User**, I want to search within my indexed chunks to find specific information.

 ## 3. Functional Requirements